Skip to main content

 Tourism is the most inclusive and inspiring sector to develop a career in.
 It holds the power to create diverse, dynamic teams that attract passionate people to work and equally supports communities to thrive.
 We believe that tourism is everyone's business, where everyone has a place.

 The team is led by the desire to look after people, building community before profit.
-The new project, ‘Our Stories, Your City’, reconnects disconnected and vulnerable communities of Edinburgh with their city through storytelling, paid for by visitors’ donations, demonstrating tourism as a force for good.
+The new project, "Our Stories, Your City", reconnects disconnected and vulnerable communities of Edinburgh with their city through storytelling, paid for by visitors’ donations, demonstrating tourism as a force for good.

-Tell us about the ‘Our Stories, Your City’ project
+Tell us about "Our Stories, Your City"

-In 2020, the experience of the COVID-19 pandemic gave everyone a far deeper understanding of exclusion - from life, choices, opportunities and connections.
 This led to the idea that Mercat Storytellers can use their skills to reconnect vulnerable communities with their city through storytelling on five-star tours.
-Paid for by visitors’ donations and supporting local Living Wage jobs this is a win win for everyone, equally.

 Stories are powerful.
 They make connections between people, places and the past.

 Sadly, some people have lost that connection.
 Those in vulnerable communities can feel cut off from their city and their stories.
 They live here, but the stories are not theirs.
-This can happen to anyone, such as those helped by the Grassmarket Community Project (GCP), in our local schools in isolated communities.

 Dislocation from their culture holds them back and can be caused by lack of money, confidence or opportunity - made acute by the pandemic and cost of living crisis.
 Stories can help them to recover and our visitors can help too.